 The companies who collect water bills differ even in the same state over the prices, but we used the standard meters for calculating the average bill for water.

-Reduce your utility bills should not be difficult.
+Reducing your utility bills should not be difficult.
 Simply replacing lightbulbs, taking shorter baths, and adjusting the temperature all add up to significant savings over time.

 To maximize your savings, consider taking larger initiatives such as upgrading outdated appliances and windows and adding solar electricity.
 Certain stages may involve long-term investments; therefore, do the arithmetic to ensure the savings justify the investment.